radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

   $emptyset arrow.r$ 1 $arrow.r$ 12 $arrow.r$ 127 $arrow.r$ 1273 $arrow.r$ 12734 $arrow.r$ 1273 $arrow.r$ 12738 $arrow.r$ 127386 $arrow.r$
   12738 $arrow.r$ 1273 $arrow.r$ 127 $arrow.r$ 12 $arrow.r$ 1 $arrow.r$ 15 $arrow.r$ 1 $arrow.r emptyset$]
 )
 )

+#pagebreak()

+=== DFS properties

+*Theorem* Let T be a DFS tree of G. Every edge of G joins vertices related in T. \

+Like we had for BFS a theorem that says every edge of the graph skips at most one level, which is the most important property of BFS.
+Here we have this property.
+Every edge goes vertically, from ancestor to predecessor.